thijsbekke/OctoPrint-Pushover/README.md

 ### Sound

 You can specify a custom sound, your device will play this sound when receiving a message.
 You can specify one of [these sounds](https://pushover.net/api#sounds)

+### Devices

+You can the name of your device to send the message directly to that device, rather than all of your devices.
+An alternative option is to create a delivery group where you can specify your devices on [pushover.net](https://pushover.net/groups/build) and enter that group key as an user key in this plugin.

 ### Pause/Waiting Event